-Winter weather can cause havoc to your home.
+Winter is coming, and it can wreak havoc on your home.

-Overhanging tree branches can break in storms, or become laden with snow and threaten to damage your roof, windows and guttering.
-Loose roof tiles will cost you money from lost heat, as well as let in rain, debris and even animals or birds.
-Icy temperatures can cause your water pipes to freeze, and in some cases burst.
+Overhanging tree branches can break in storms, or become laden with snow, damaging your roof, windows and guttering.
+Loose roof tiles will cost you money in lost heat, and can let in rain, debris and even animals or birds.
+Icy temperatures can cause your water pipes to freeze or burst.

-Before any cold weather blows in, there are some simple tasks you can do yourself to protect your home against the elements.
+But before any cold weather blows in, here are simple tasks you can do yourself to protect your home against the elements.

 1. Get in the garden

-Spend some time chopping down any low-hanging tree branches and cutting back overgrown hedges.
-This will reduce the amount of dead foliage clogging up your gutters and prevent damage from snow that might build up on the branches.
+Chop down any low-hanging tree branches and cut back overgrown hedges to reduce the amount of dead foliage clogging up your gutters.
+This can also prevent damage from snow that builds up on trees and branches.

 2. Clear gutters

-Clear guttering and drainpipes to prevent blockages caused by leaves and moss that could, in turn, cause water to back up.
-It’s important to keep on top of this as you don’t want water leaking into the roof and down the walls of the house.
+Clear guttering and drainpipes to prevent blockages caused by leaves and moss - they could cause water to back up.
+The last thing you want this winter is water leaking into the roof and down the walls of the house.

 3. Fix your roof

 On a dry day, replace any cracked or missing roof tiles.
-You could also check that any TV aerials or satellite dishes are firmly secured before the bad weather sets in.
+While you're up there, check any TV aerials or satellite dishes - they should be firmly secured.

 4. Prevent your pipes from freezing